-- Updates: Each time you update your app, you need to include release notes and a bulleted description of the update.
+4) App Store/Google Play Updates: Each time you update your app, you need to include release notes and a bulleted description of the update.
 This will not only refresh your app store activity, but will show app users that you are committed to continually optimizing your app.
-For example, SnapChat keeps their app store profile refreshed with a “What’s New” section that highlights feature updates and improvements.
-The “What’s New” section is listed right below the Description making it easy to find.

 Updating your app store profile with release notes whenever you make updates to your app not only boosts your SEO, but will show users that you are actively making improvements to your app based on their feedback

-- Ratings: Positive ratings are extremely important to boosting app-store placement.
+5) Ratings: Positive ratings are extremely important to boosting app-store placement.
 However, it can be difficult to get users to rate your app.
-That’s why it’s important to have a strategy in place that focuses on getting your most loyal users to rate your app.
-ProximiT launched a “Rate My App” campaign by narrowing in on users who were likely to rate the app well, taking into consideration the frequency of their interactions with the app.
+That’s why it’s important to have an in-app strategy in place that focuses on getting your most loyal users to rate your app.

 The more people who rate your app positively, the more visible you will be in app stores

-Target users who will most likely rate you well, taking a look at key conversion events they have taken within your app as well as the frequency of use (30+ sessions)
+Use behavioral data to target users who will most likely rate you well, taking a look at key conversion events they have taken within your app as well as the frequency of use

 Consider launching an in-app rater and only directing those users who would rate you positively to the app store